mookfist/repo/script.service.mookfist-milights/integrations/cinemavision/README.md

 Mookfist Milights Cinemavision Integration
 ==========================================

-These example action files are what I use to control my lights from CinemaVision.
+These are example files showing how you can use CinemaVision action files to controller the Mookfist Milights plugin.

-In order for this to work properly, you must disable Movies in the mookfist-milights configuration.